QR Codes have become essential for businesses, marketers, and individuals. They’re simple, versatile, and can store various data types.

 C. Choosing the right QR Code format for your use case

-A person standing in front of a table with a laptop on it, he's browsing through folder icons to choose one of the available QR Code formats
+A person standing in front of a table with a laptop on it, he's browsing through folder icons.

 Now that we’ve covered the most common QR Code formats, the next big question is: which one should you choose?